-Beyond these cross-community efforts, there are other reasons to believe that, bit by bit, this city is finally trying to transition from its troubled past to become a dynamic European city: Derry-Londonderry will be the UK’s first city of culture in 2013; and Derry-Londonderry will host the next Fleadh Cheoil for the first time in Northern Ireland in 2013.
+Beyond these cross-community efforts, there are other reasons to believe that, bit by bit, this city is finally trying to transition from its troubled past to become a dynamic European city: Derry-Londonderry was the UK’s first city of culture in 2013; and Derry-Londonderry hosted the Fleadh Cheoil for the first time in Northern Ireland in 2013.

 Divisions and tensions have remained below the surface in Derry-Londonderry for the past few years.
 Minor security alerts have been frequent as dissident paramilitaries remain active on both sides of the conflict here.
 Bombs are still regularly found, and most of the time deactivated by the Army.